 This post is excerpted from Darden Professor R. Edward Freeman and Schulich School of Business Professor Ellen R. Auster’s book Bridging the Values Gap: How Authentic Organizations Bring Values to Life (Berrett-Koehler Publishers Inc.).
 Please see its companion piece, “More Than Face Values: Have a Conversation,” for an overview of four types of values that help form the values-through-conversation process.

-Professor Freeman teaches in the Executive Education program True Leadership: Leading With Meaning, which helps leaders reignite their sense of purpose, move past reactive forms of leadership and inspire others while balancing personal and professional values.
+Professor Freeman teaches in the Executive Education program Purpose Driven Leadership: Engaging Stakeholders, which helps leaders reignite their sense of purpose, move past reactive forms of leadership and inspire others while balancing personal and professional values.